vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 all parts (roots, trunk and foliage ) of damanaka plant (Artimisia Indika); KV 469, VKK 531.
 Vide E. I. vol. 23 p.
 186 for the erection of a shrine to Vindhyeśvara Siva on Damanakacaturdaśi in samvat 1294 (Thursday, 12th March

 1237).
-Damanakamahot sava—on 14th of Cai. śu.; tithi; pūjā of Visnu
+Damanakamahot sava—on 14th of Cai. śu.; tithi; pūjā of Viṣṇu

 with Damanaka; SmK 101-103; Pad.
 VI.
 86. 14; 'tatpurulm